-Bangladesh Bank steers the financial sector towards environmental sustainability and climate change resilience
+Bangladesh Bank steers the financial sector towards environmental sustainability

 In Bangladesh, climate change affects many sectors, including water resources, agriculture and food security, ecosystems and biodiversity, and human health and coastal zones.
 It is estimated that rising sea levels alone will displace 18 million Bangladeshis within the next 40 years; also predicted that climate change could have a devastating impact on agriculture — a key economic driver in Bangladesh, accounting for nearly 20 percent of the GDP and 65 percent of the labor force.